Iona Prep Physics Policies

 Written homework Exams Adjustments

 2. If you happen to be absent on the day of a quiz, it probably will not be counted in your grade.
 If you are absent on several quiz days, you may be required to make up missed quizzes on Saturday.
-That is a very enjoyable way to spend a Saturday.
+That is a very enjoyable way to spend a Saturday morning.

 [Return to top of Policy page. ] [ Go to the Contents page. ]

 3. A lab will be performed each cycle.
 A written lab report using the proper format must be submitted before the assigned deadline.
 Late lab reports will be accepted for reduced credit only until the graded reports are returned.
 After graded reports are returned, none will be accepted.
 Lab report grades count the same as quiz grades.
 If you do not submit a report for a lab you performed, you will be given a grade of zero.
+That tends to lower your average.

 [Return to top of Policy page. ] [ Go to the Contents page. ]